Uniswap/permit2/README.md

 ## Architecture

-Permit2 is split between two contracts: AllowanceTransfer and SignatureTransfer.
+Permit2 is the union of two contracts: `AllowanceTransfer` and `SignatureTransfer`.
 These contracts handle signature based allowances of tokens and signature based transfers of tokens, respectively.

 ## Contributing